szepeviktor/waf4wordpress/README.md

 After is it published on WordPress.org you can install the plugin and skip file copying.
 That way it'll be installed automatically.

-### How to support PayPal IPN, Brantree and custom entry points in poorly written plugins
+### How to support PayPal IPN, Braintree and custom entry points in poorly written plugins

 Copy this into your in `wp-config.php`.